owenlin2003/buildchallengenew/assignment2/README.md

 CSV data analysis implementation using functional programming paradigms.
 Reads sales transaction data from CSV and performs various analytical queries using map, filter, reduce, and other functional programming constructs.

-## Features

-- CSV data loading and parsing
-- Six analytical queries using functional programming patterns
-- Grouping and aggregation operations
-- Sorting and filtering operations
-- Comprehensive unit test coverage

-## Dataset Structure

-The CSV file contains sales transaction data with the following fields:
+The CSV file contains sales transaction data with transaction_id, date, product_name, category, region, salesperson, quantity, unit_price, and total_amount fields.
+Dates are in YYYY-MM-DD format.

-- `transaction_id`: Unique transaction identifier
-- `date`: Transaction date (YYYY-MM-DD format)
-- `product_name`: Name of the product sold
-- `category`: Product category
-- `region`: Sales region
-- `salesperson`: Name of the salesperson
-- `quantity`: Quantity sold
-- `unit_price`: Price per unit
-- `total_amount`: Total transaction amount (quantity * unit_price)

-## Implementation

-The analysis module (`data_analyzer.py`) implements six analytical queries:

-1. **Total Revenue by Product**: Groups transactions by product and sums total revenue
-2. **Total Revenue by Category**: Groups transactions by category and sums total revenue
-3. **Top 5 Salespeople by Revenue**: Groups by salesperson, sums revenue, and returns top 5
-4. **Sales by Region**: Groups transactions by region and sums total sales
-5. **Average Transaction Value**: Calculates mean transaction amount across all transactions
-6. **Monthly Sales Trend**: Groups transactions by month and sums revenue

-All functions use functional programming patterns:
-- `reduce()` with accumulator functions for grouping and aggregation
-- `map()` for data transformation
-- `sorted()` with lambda functions for ordering
-- List comprehensions where appropriate
+The analysis module implements six analytical queries.
+Total revenue by product groups transactions by product and sums total revenue.
+Total revenue by category does the same but groups by category.
+Top 5 salespeople by revenue groups by salesperson, sums revenue, and returns the top 5.
+Sales by region groups transactions by region and sums total sales.
+Average transaction value calculates the mean transaction amount across all transactions.
+Monthly sales trend groups transactions by month and sums revenue.

+All functions use functional programming patterns. reduce() with accumulator functions handles grouping and aggregation. map() transforms data. sorted() with lambda functions handles ordering.
+List comprehensions are used where appropriate.

 ## Usage